tigert/commissaire/doc/development.rst

 .. note::

-   The ``fedora-atomic`` host currently requires a manual work-around to mount the shared folder at ``/home/vagrant/sync``.
+   If you decide to use the ``vagrant`` command directly, the ``fedora-atomic`` host will require a manual work-around to mount the shared folder at ``/home/vagrant/sync``.
    After the box is up the first time, run ``vagrant ssh fedora-atomic`` to log into the virtual machine, then run ``sudo rpm-ostree install fuse-sshfs``.
 Exit back out to the host machine and restart the virtual machine with ``vagrant reload fedora-atomic``.

 .. note::